ykiiiiii/CosmoVAE/README.md

 One also need to download the weight of Vgg-16 model from: [VGG 16 weights](https://drive.google.com/open?id=1HOzmKQFljTdKWftEP-kWD7p2paEaeHM0) for training and also put it into "data" folder.

 ## Generate dataset
-Make sure two archive files from Planck Legacy Archive are located in "./data"
+Make sure two archive files from Planck Legacy Archive are located in "data" folder
 ```
 python generate_dataset.py
 ```